Kortexik/SWIFT-code-API/README.md

 # Remitly Task

 This project is an implementation of a task by Remitly using Go and the Gin framework.
-It sets up a PostgreSQL database with initial data from an SQL file and creates a Gin server to handle API requests.
+It sets up a PostgreSQL database with initial data from csv file and creates a Gin server to handle API requests.
 The project includes integration and unit tests to ensure the system works as expected.

 ## Project Structure